qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Setting up the Map
 -------------------------------------------------------------------------------

 #.
-Click on the "CRS status" button in the extreme lower right corner of the
+Click on the "EPSG" button in the extreme lower right corner of the
    screen.
-Under the :guilabel:`CRS` tab of the screen that appears, you will see the box :guilabel:`Coordinate reference systems of the world.`
+Under the :guilabel:`CRS` tab of the screen that appears, use the "Filter" tool to search for :guilabel:`WGS 84 / UTM zone 33S`.
+Select the entry :guilabel:`WGS 84 / UTM zone 33S` (with the EPSG code ``32733``).
 #.
-In this box, navigate to :menuselection:`Projected Coordinate Systems -->
-   Universal Transverse Mercator (UTM)`.
-#.
-Select the entry :guilabel:`WGS 84 / UTM zone 33S` (with the EPSG code
-   ``32733``).
-#.
 Click :guilabel:`OK`.
 The map is now in the ``UTM33S`` coordinate
    reference system.
 #.
-Save the map by clicking on the :guilabel:`Save Project As` toolbar button,
+Save the map by clicking on the :guilabel:`Save Project` toolbar button,
-   or use the :menuselection:`File --> Save Project As...` menu item.
+   or use the :menuselection:`File --> Save As...` menu item.
 #.
-Save the map in a directory called :file:`Rasterprac` that you should create
+Save the map in a new directory called :file:`Rasterprac` that you should create
    somewhere on your computer.
 You will save whatever layers you create in this directory as well.